 Feeding The Hungry: How Can We Help?

 While some of us are having hearty full course-meal today, there are hundreds of millions of hungry people throughout the world who lack or have no food at all on their tables.
-Yes, there are so many of them.
+And oh Yes, there are a multitude of them.

 Did you know that as of latest data of World Food Programme (WFP), there are almost 700 million hungry people across the globe?
 Some of these hunger facts are as follows: